 Weighing between 8 to 11 pounds, the Pixie Bob resulted from a bobcat and barn cat’s cross-breeding.
 This breed varies in size from small to medium.
 Their eyes vary in color and come in shades of blue, green, or yellow.

-Despite looking like tigers, they are relatively calm and very social and playful.
-This means you can keep it in your family as it gets along with kids and other pets such as dogs.
+Despite looking like tigers, they are relatively calm, social, and playful.
+Fortunately, Somalis get along with kids and other pets, such as dogs.

-A hybrid breed, the Chausie is a lion-looking domesticated cat.
-Its resemblance to the puma or a mountain lion is very impressive.
+As a hybrid breed, the Chausie looks more like an apex predator than a domesticated cat.
+Its resemblance to the mountain lion is remarkable.
 The Chausie came about from breeding a Jungle Cat in South Asia and the Nile Valley with an Oriental Shorthair.

 When fully matured, the Chausie can weigh up to 25 pounds.
 They have a well-muscled body and are quite athletic with a sandy-colored coat.
-A unique trait for them, they tend to like water, unlike other domesticated cats.
+As a unique trait for them, they tend to like water, unlike other domesticated cats.

-If you are considering keeping a Chausie, it’s critical to note that they are very high maintenance and require a lot of care and attention.
-They are loving and playful and require you to put in the work if you need to keep one.
+If you are considering keeping a Chausie, it’s critical to note that they are very high-maintenance and require a lot of care and attention.
+They are loving and playful and require you to put in the work if you want to keep one.

 6. Maine Coon

 In terms of personality, they are relatively calm and have above-average intelligence.
-They are also very affectionate and trainable, making them suitable for families to keep.
+They are also very affectionate and trainable, making them suitable for families.

 7. Egyptian Mau

 The Egyptian Mau is considered the fastest domesticated cat.
 As one of the oldest cat breeds, it’s believed to descend from the African Wild Cat in Egypt.
-With long legs to boot, this breed is known for its incredible agility and strides.
-Maus come in six distinct colors, black, caramel, blue, bronze and silver.
+With long legs to boot, this breed is known for their incredible agility and speed.
+Maus come in six distinct colors: black, caramel, blue, bronze, and silver.

-As a very territorial pet, this cat breed likes to climb on trees to observe their kingdoms.
+As a very territorial pet, this cat breed likes to climb on trees to observe their kingdom.
 Due to their fast nature, they also require lots of outdoor space to run.

-These pets can weigh up to 11 pounds and have a lifespan of between 13-16 years.
-Egyptian Maus are very rare globally in comparison to other cat breeds.
+Egyptian Maus can weigh up to 11 pounds and have a lifespan of 13–16 years.
+They are very rare in comparison to other cat breeds.

 The Ocicat looks like a small jungle cat.
-Created by breeding American Shorthair, Abyssinians, and Siamese cats, this breed is a big muscular cat.
+The big muscular cat was created by breeding American Shorthair, Abyssinians, and Siamese cats.
 They are diverse in color and come in blue, lavender, chocolate silver, blue silver, chocolate, blue, cinnamon, cinnamon-silver, fawn-silver, and lavender silver.

-The Ocicat is a busy cat which means it’s well-suited for an active family.
-Besides, this breed is also very affectionate, friendly, and energetic and loves to play with its human companions.
+The Ocicat is a busy cat, so they’re well-suited for an active family.
+Besides, this breed is also very affectionate, friendly, and energetic and loves to play with their human companions.
 Therefore, it’s a good breed choice if you are looking for a cat to keep.